5

 Can other actions be triggered from events?

 Yes.
-Axiom applications and trend charts can be delivered to a set client list via email based on event triggers.
-This feature allows for users to be notified not just of events that take place, but also to have important data delivered to their email in PNG format so they can make better, and faster, operational decisions.
+Axiom applications and trend charts can be delivered to a set client list via email after an event concludes.
+This feature allows for users to be notified not just of events that take place, but also to have important data delivered to their email in PDF format so they can make better, and faster, operational decisions.

 Can Canary Event data be shared with other third-party applications for automated workflows and ticket creation?